Last Updated: by:

 Though everyone’s tastes are different, there are factors we can and do use to help determine which K-cups you will love.
-The flavors below have been evaluated on the basis of their boldness and aroma.
+The flavors below have been evaluated based on their boldness and aroma.
 We also tested the structural integrity of each K-cup’s packaging, as well as the overall value of the product.

 We know that everyone looks for something different in their coffee.
 That’s why this list is both detailed and expansive.
 Light roast, bold roast, and flavored brews all find themselves honored spots in the guide below.

-As a lover of coffee, it’s likely that you’ll try several, or all, of these cups eventually.
+As a lover of coffee, you’ll likely try several, or all, of these cups eventually.
 Our hope is simply that these Keurig K-cup coffee pod reviews give you a good place to start your collection.

 |Green Mountain Coffee Roasters Breakfast Blend (Light Roast)|